-The Chief Executive delegates the day to day oversight of health and safety obligations to the Health and Safety Officer with specific responsibilities to:
+The Chief Executive has appointed the role of Health and Safety Officer to provide oversight of the Trust's health and safety obligations with specific responsibilities to:

-- review, update and disseminate the Trust's health and safety policies, procedures, systems and advice on relevant health and safety legislation; - Provide guidance and support to the Board, Chief Executive, Executive Board and staff and volunteers to enable the Trust to comply with statutory health and safety and environmental legislation and any other relevant information in delivering 'best practice' advice to staff and volunteers on health and safety policy and procedures; - Establishing procedures to enable the appropriate management and communication of crisis, emergencies and disasters; - Take steps to ensure risks are identified and risk assessments are carried out and safe working procedures are adopted; - Carry out and review investigation of incidents; - Making RIDDOR reports as required; - Submit Biannual health and safety reports to The Board, Chief Executive and Executive Board via monthly Executive Team meetings
+- review, update and disseminate the Trust's health and safety policies, procedures, systems and advice on relevant health and safety legislation; - Provide guidance and support to the Board, Chief Executive, Executive Team and staff and volunteers to enable the Trust to comply with statutory health and safety and environmental legislation and any other relevant information in delivering 'best practice' advice to staff and volunteers on health and safety policy and procedures; - Establishing procedures to enable the appropriate management and communication of crisis, emergencies and disasters; - Take steps to ensure risks are identified and risk assessments are carried out and safe working procedures are adopted; - Carry out and review investigation of incidents: - Making RIDDOR reports as required; - Submit Annual health and safety reports to The Board, Chief Executive and Executive Team. - maintain an accident and incident reporting system, and present reports to the Health and Safety Committee four times a year, and Executive Team Trustee Board annually; - support and train staff in relevant areas e.g., initial induction, location of the accident book and first aid kits, workstation assessments and risk assessments etc. - assist in the investigation of incidents; - provide day to day advice and assistance to all staff;